yehia67/documentation/iri/0.1/references/troubleshooting.md

+# Troubleshooting

-**This guide helps you fix common or known issues that you may find while installing, configuring, or running the IRI.**
+**This is a list of common or known issues that you may find while installing, configuring, or running the IRI.**

 ## Unable to build the IRI on Linux